Sales tax 101 for software, SaaS, and digital goods providers

 How, when, where, and why software and digital goods are taxed is the perfect storm of complexity and contradiction, making compliance near impossible to comprehend, never mind master.
 Definitions of what is and isn’t taxable vary by state, as do tax rates and rules.
 It’s no wonder, then, that software and digital goods providers often fail to prioritize compliance.

-Taxability of software has come under great scrutiny with the sharp rise of digital products and services over the last year.
-States are now implementing new legislation that makes more software and digital goods taxable, and not knowing the latest rules can put you at risk of non-compliance.
-View this on-demand webinar to learn the basics of software taxability and how your business can streamline compliance once and for all.
+Taxability of software has come under great scrutiny with the sharp rise of digital products and services in recent years.
+States are now implementing new legislation that makes more software and digital goods taxable, and not knowing the latest rules can put you at risk of noncompliance.
+Learn the basics of software taxability and how your business can streamline compliance once and for all.

-- Which states have laws taxing digital goods/services
+- Which states have laws taxing digital goods and services

 - How nexus laws exacerbate tax complexity

-- The tax risk software and SaaS companies can incur
+- The tax risks software and SaaS companies can incur

 - Why manual tax management is inefficient, and automation is crucial

-Director of North America Tax Content Maintenance, Avalara
+Senior Director of North America Tax Content, Avalara